vatpac-technology/sops/docs/aerodromes/procedural/Karratha.md

   <figcaption>KA ADC Airspace</figcaption>
 </figure>

-KA ADC is responsible for the Class D airspace in the KA CTR `BCTA` to `A055`.
+KA ADC is responsible for the Class D airspace within 31DME KA `BCTA` to `A055`.

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.